verus-lang/verus-analyzer/README.md

 - [Hover](https://rust-analyzer.github.io/manual.html#hover)

 #### 2.1 TODOs for IDE features
-- Code scanning is incomplete for Verus-specific items.
-To be specific, `decreases`, `invariant`, `assert-by-block`, and `assert-forall-block` are not fully scanned for IDE purposes.

 - Although Verus' custom operators are parsed, they are not registered for IDE purposes.
 For example, type inference around such operators might not work (e.g., `A ==> B` is parsed as `implies(A, B)`, but the IDE might not be able to infer that `A` and `B` are Booleans).